emissary-ingress/emissary/reference/core/crds.md

 ## Supported CRDs

-You can run `kubectl get ambassador-crds` The full set of CRDs supported by the Ambassador Edge Stack:
+See the following table for the full set of CRDs supported by the Ambassador Edge Stack:

 | `Kind` | Kubernetes singular | Kubernetes plural |
 | :----- | :------------------ | :---------------- |